Abderrahman Ibrir

-Abderrahman Ibrir (10 November 1919 – 18 February 1988) was an Algerian football player and manager.
+Abderrahman Ibrir (10 November 1919 – 18 February 1988) was a professional football player and manager.
+Born in French Algeria, he represented both the France national team and the FLN team at international level.

 Playing career

 Born in Dellys, Ibrir played club football in France for Bordeaux, Toulouse and Marseille.
 He also earned six caps for France national team the between 1949 and 1950, and later played for the FLN team between 1959 and 1960.

 Coaching career

 Ibrir managed the Algeria national team.
 He was also Algerian champion with MC Alger in 1979.

 Later life and death

 He died by drowning, off the coast of Sidi Fredj, in 1988.